 The program aims to appoint an average of twelve postdoctoral fellows/associate research scholars per year, each holding a one-year appointment renewable for a second year.

-- Call for nominations for AY2021-22
+- Call for nominations, 2023-24 Cohort

 - Sixteen scholars named Presidential Postdoctoral Research Fellows with aim to enhance diversity in academia

 - Twelve scholars named Princeton’s first Presidential Postdoctoral Research Fellows

 Rodrick Kuate Defo is appointed in the Department of Electrical Engineering.
 His proposed research will answer several open questions in the field of nanophotonics and provide new tools and design insights in the area of materials engineering.
 Kuate Defo completed his Ph.D. in physics with a secondary field in computational science and engineering at Harvard University.
 His bachelor’s degree in math and physics is from McGill University.
 Kuate Defo is advised by Alejandro Rodriguez, associate professor of electrical engineering and director of the Program in Material Science and Engineering.